temando/open-api-ui/README.md

-# Temando Open API Visualiser.
+# Temando Open API UI.

-This project is a Material Design themed Open API UI built on React.
-It visualises Open API files such as Swagger.
-It is inspired by [Material Swagger UI](https://github.com/legendecas/material-swagger-ui) project.
+This project is a [Material Design](https://material.io/) themed [Open API UI](https://www.openapis.org/) built using [React](https://facebook.github.io/react/).
+It visualises Open API (Swagger) definitions such as Swagger.

+It was inspired by the [Material Swagger UI](https://github.com/legendecas/material-swagger-ui) project.

 ## Install